-Glue – We used both Elmers clue to assemble the flowers and hot glue to attached the sticks and gift cards.
+Glue – We used both Elmer’s Glue to assemble the flowers and hot glue to attach the sticks and gift cards.

 I had Big Nugget paint the popsicle sticks green.
 I had her do this part first so that they had time to dry.

-Side note…she did this while I was putting the baby down for a nap with minimal mess, followed my directions and she even cleaned up and washed her hands.
-Felt like a huge milestone.
+Side note…she did this while I was putting the baby down for a nap with minimal mess, followed my directions, and even cleaned up and washed her hands.
+It felt like a huge milestone.